 About the Author

-This KnifeUp article was written by The Great Throwdini, holder of 36 knife throwing world records.
+Even though technically I’m the author (Pete) of this post, much of the information was derived from The Great Throwdini, holder of 36 knife throwing world records.
 He was featured on America’s Got Talent, Late Night with Conan O’Brien, and Ripley’s Believe It or Not!.
 Throwdini offers step-by-step knife throwing books and videos that are great for beginners on his site http://knifethrower.com/.